 What can The Retail Mutual do for your business?

 This is certainly a difficult and frustrating time for retail business owners and we recognise the difficulties that you may experience with staff being unable to return to the workplace for a number of reasons.
 The NHS Test and Trace system should help to keep your employees working and prevent the spread of COVID-19.

-We are still receiving a high volume of calls at this time and we are responding as quickly as we can.
-All your enquiries are important to us and we appreciate your patience and understanding at this time.
-We have a comprehensive, dedicated resource hub, which may help to answer recurring questions and contains useful Government information and links and a library of informative articles aimed at helping you navigate your way through this pandemic.
-It is continually being updated, so please take a look.
+At The Retail Mutual, we have a comprehensive, dedicated resource hub, which may help to answer recurring questions and contains useful Government information and links and a library of informative articles aimed at helping you navigate your way through this pandemic.